Milos Sights & Attractions

 Note: The sea caves are accessible only with an excursion boat from Adamas or Pollonia.

-You can see below the best Sites in Milos: Ancient sites, Museums, Churches, Castles and more points of interest.
+You can see the best Sights in Milos below: Ancient sites, Museums, Churches, Castles and more points of interest.
 You can filter them by category and location.

-After seeing all sights, don't miss to check All Things to Do in Milos (best beaches, villages, restaurants and more)
+After seeing all the sights, don't skip checking out All Things to Do in Milos (best beaches, villages, restaurants and more)

 Caves